antfie/scan_compare/README.md

 This is an unofficial Veracode product.
 It does not come with any support or warrenty.

-Use this tool to compare two Veracode Static Analysis (SAST) scans.
+Use this console tool to compare two Veracode Static Analysis (SAST) scans.
 The scans must have completed for the comparison to work.

 ## Usage